szolfaghari/Jonas-Assignment/README.md

 # Jonas-Assignment [2020-02-02]

-The initial investigation of the data files shows that we will need to overcome below obsticles:
+The initial investigation of the data files shows that we will need to overcome below obstacles:

 (1) the limitation on the number of fields per table in SQL Server (max = 1024)